ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-operation-changes.dotnet.markdown

 ﻿# Changes API : How to subscribe to operation changes?

-Following methods allow you to subscribe to index changes:
+Following methods allow you to subscribe to operation changes:

 - [ForOperationId](../../client-api/changes/how-to-subscribe-to-operation-changes#foroperation)
 - [ForAllOperations](../../client-api/changes/how-to-subscribe-to-operation-changes#foralloperations)